SheezaAlam/cryptography-implementations/README.md

 A simple Python implementation of **RSA public-key cryptography** to encrypt and decrypt a password — demonstrated here using an Instagram password example.

-This project is part of my **Protocol Developer learning journey**.

----

 ## **What is RSA?**